-As part of our goal to learn Arabic in two months, I thought I’d answer a few questions about why you should learn Egyptian Arabic over other dialects, like Levantine, Gulf, and Maghrebi Arabic, and over Modern Standard Arabic.
+As part of our goal to learn Arabic in two months (well, as much as possible), I thought I’d answer a few questions about why learn Egyptian Arabic over other dialects, like Levantine, Gulf, and Maghrebi Arabic, and over Modern Standard Arabic.
 It’s a question we put a lot of research into.

 In this guide…